evennia/evennia/docs/1.0-dev/_sources/Setup/Installation-Git.md.txt

 ## Virtualenv

-A Python [virtual environment](https://docs.python.org/3/library/venv.html) allows you to install Evennia in its own little folder, separate from the rest of the system.
-You also won't need any extra permissions.
+A Python [virtual environment](https://docs.python.org/3/library/venv.html) allows you to install Evennia and all its dependenceis in its own little isolated folder, separate from the rest of the system.
+This also means you can install without any extra permissions - it all goes into a folder on your drive.

 It's optional to use a virtualenv, but it's highly recommended.
+Not only is this common Python praxis, it will make your life easier and avoid clashes with other Python programs you may have.

-Python supports this natively:
+Python supports virtualenv natively:

 ```{sidebar} Using py on Windows
 If you have older versions of Python installed on Windows, you should instead use `py` here instead of `python`.
 The `py` launcher automatically selects the latest python version among those you installed.